paulelsner/EOS_connect/src/CONFIG_README.md

   URL for OpenHAB (e.g., `http://<ip>:8080`) or Home Assistant (e.g., `http://<ip>:8123`).

 - **`battery.soc_sensor`**:
   Item/entity name for the SOC sensor (OpenHAB item/Home Assistant sensor).

+  *Hint for openhab: Supported format is decimal (0-1) or percentage (0 -100) or with UoM ('0 %'- '100 %')*

 - **`battery.access_token`**:
   Access token for Home Assistant (optional).